 - Business Licenses

 The final step in Step 4 is to find out about business licenses you need to start an online boutique and get them.
 A simple Google search will give you all the answers.
-If in doubt, ask your neighbours or friends or Facebook groups.
+If in doubt, ask your neighbors or friends or Facebook groups.

-Once you get your domain, social handles, and get done with all your business licenses, it’s time to move to Step 5.
+Once you get your domain, and social handles, and get done with all your business licenses, it’s time to move to Step 5.

 Super Important: All credentials such as login details and passwords must be systemically kept in an excel sheet.
 Make an excel sheet and store all the data, you can also use Trello or some other platforms if you wish.